Funisitis

 Funisitis is inflammation of the connective tissue of the umbilical cord that occurs with chorioamnionitis.

 It involves only the external cord surface and Wharton's jelly.
 It has no involvement of the vessels.
 It does not involve the umbilical stump, which would be seen in omphalitis.

 Necrotizing funisitis

-Necrotizing funisitis is a very severe form of funisitis that occurs when the funisitis has been present for a long time.
-Debris from inflammatory cells accumulate and the cord becomes calcified.
+Necrotizing funisitis is a severe form of funisitis that occurs when the funisitis has been present for a long time.
+Debris from inflammatory cells accumulates, and the cord becomes calcified.
 Treatment with IV antibiotics is necessary for necrotizing funisitis, with a minimum of 7 days.
-This can occur in healthy born infants; the infection occurs in the days and weeks following birth.
+This can occur in healthy newborn infants; the infection typically develops in the days and weeks following birth.
 With IV antibiotic treatment and early management, outcomes are good.

 Syphilis association

 It could be associated with congenital syphilis, which is noted in a journal from 1999.
 It is now rare, and seen almost exclusively in the preterm infant.
 The majority of these affected infants are stillborn, or die within a few weeks of birth.